robstave/angular2-training/session-six/page2.md

 ```

-At this point, there is a snapshot as well.  simple-route3
+At this point, there is a snapshot as well.
+See simple-route3 in code.

 [Page 3](page3.md)